rnlagos/bash/README.md

 ---
 ## Bash script for automate Public IP in Wireguard with dynamic IP

 **[wireguard_config.sh](https://github.com/rnlagos/bash/blob/main/wireguard_config.sh)**.
-If you are using Wireguard with dynamic ip, you can run this script everytime your ISP change your public ip to adjust your Wireguard's endpoint config.
+If you are using Wireguard with dynamic ip, you can run and automate this script everytime your ISP change your public ip to adjust your Wireguard's endpoint config.